SoapMaker 3 Support

 Q: When I export a report in CSV format, it doesn't open correctly in Excel.
 There is only one column.

-A: SoapMaker exports files using TAB as the separator (because commas are used as decimal point in many countries).
-Excel defaults to comma as separator, but you can choose which separator you want.
+A: SoapMaker exports files using either TAB or COMMA as the separator - you can choose your preference when you export a file.
+Excel defaults to comma as separator, but you can choose which separator you want, and change it to TAB if desired.
 In Excel go to DATA -> Text To Columns -> Choose delimited: then choose your separator "Tab" and you should see the correct format immediately in the "data preview".
 Then click FInish.
 Once you have the correct format, save the document and it will be permanent.

 Purchase, Download and Installation